Sam Raimi

-Samuel M. Raimi (/ˈreɪmi/ RAY-mee; born October 23, 1959) is an American filmmaker.
-He is best known for directing the Spider-Man trilogy (2002–2007) and the Evil Dead franchise (1981–present).
-He also directed the 1990 superhero film Darkman, the 1995 revisionist western The Quick and the Dead, the 1998 neo-noir crime-thriller A Simple Plan, the 2000 supernatural thriller film The Gift, the 2009 supernatural horror film Drag Me to Hell, and the 2013 Disney fantasy film Oz the Great and Powerful.
+Samuel Marshall Raimi (/ˈreɪmi/ RAY-mee; born October 23, 1959) is an American filmmaker.
+He is best known for directing the first three films in the Evil Dead franchise (1981–present) and the Spider-Man trilogy (2002–2007).
+He also directed the superhero movie Darkman (1990), the revisionist western The Quick and the Dead (1995), the neo-noir crime thriller A Simple Plan (1998), the supernatural thriller The Gift (2000), the supernatural horror Drag Me to Hell (2009), the Disney fantasy Oz the Great and Powerful (2013), and the Marvel Studios film Doctor Strange in the Multiverse of Madness (2022).

 His films are known for their highly dynamic visual style, inspired by comic books and slapstick comedy.

-Raimi has also produced several successful television series, including Hercules: The Legendary Journeys and its spin-off Xena: Warrior Princess.
-He founded the production company Renaissance Pictures in 1979 and Ghost House Pictures in 2002.
-His latest film, the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness, was released on May 6, 2022, being the highest-grossing film of his career.
+He founded the production companies Renaissance Pictures in 1979 and Ghost House Pictures in 2002.
+Raimi has also produced several successful television series, including Hercules: The Legendary Journeys, its spin-off Xena: Warrior Princess, and Ash vs Evil Dead starring longtime friend and collaborator Bruce Campbell reprising his role in the Evil Dead franchise.

 Early life

 Raimi was born in Royal Oak, Michigan, to a Conservative Jewish family.
 He is a son of merchants Celia Barbara (née Abrams) and Leonard Ronald Raimi.
 His ancestors were Jewish immigrants from Russia and Hungary.
 His younger brother Ted is an actor, and his older brother Ivan is a screenwriter and physician.
 His older sister, Andrea Raimi Rubin, is a court reporter.
-Another older brother, Sander, died at 15 in an accidental drowning; Raimi has said that the trauma knitted the remaining family closer together and "colored everything he's done for the rest of his life."
+Another older brother, Sander, died at 15 in an accidental drowning in Israel; Raimi has said that the trauma knitted the remaining family closer together and "colored everything he's done for the rest of his life."
 Raimi also mentioned that Sander first introduced him to Spider-Man, igniting his love for comics.

-Raimi graduated from Groves High School and later went on to attend Michigan State University, where he studied English but left after three semesters to film The Evil Dead.
+Raimi graduated from Groves High School and later went on to attend Michigan State University and later Università Bocconi in Milan, Italy, where he studied English but left after three semesters to film The Evil Dead.